Absolute Wonder Woman

 Absolute Wonder Woman is a superhero comic book series published by DC Comics, based on the character Wonder Woman.
-The series is written by Kelly Thompson and illustrated by Hayden Sherman, and began publication on October 23, 2024, as part of DC's Absolute Universe (AU) imprint.
-The series focuses on a version of Wonder Woman who was raised in Hell rather than Themyscira as in most depictions of the character.
+The series is written by Kelly Thompson and illustrated by Hayden Sherman.
+It began publication on October 23, 2024, as part of DC's Absolute Universe (AU) imprint.

+The series focuses on a version of Wonder Woman who was raised in Hell rather than Themyscira, as in most depictions of the character.
+This Diana is less a symbol of peace and more a mythic warrior-queen struggling between compassion and conquest.

 The comic has received critical acclaim due to its characterization of Diana, reinvention of the Wonder Woman mythos, and the artwork by artist Hayden Sherman.
+It won two Eisner Awards for Best New Series and Best Coloring and was nominated in three additional categories.

 Publication history

+The existence of the Absolute universe was first rumored in 2023 as a project that writer Scott Snyder was working on, before leaks in 2024 revealed that it would be called the Absolute Universe as part of a wider program called DC All In.
+These leaks included several creative teams for the various upcoming Absolute Universe series.

-By July 2024, a Wonder Woman-focused comic book series titled Absolute Wonder Woman, written by Kelly Thompson and illustrated by Hayden Sherman, was in the works as part of DC Comics Absolute Universe (AU) imprint.
+In July 2024, a Wonder Woman-focused comic book series titled Absolute Wonder Woman, written by Kelly Thompson and illustrated by Hayden Sherman, was officially announced as part of DC Comics Absolute Universe (AU) imprint.
 Absolute Wonder Woman began publication on October 23 of the same year.
+In July 2026, Zoe Thorogood was revealed to have been the original writer for the series, but departed, both because she felt that she was not the right person for the project and the unexpected death of her brother.

 Plot

-The Last Amazon (#1-5)
+The Last Amazon / The Lady or the Tiger (#1–7)

-On the Wild Isle of Hell, the god Apollo delivers the infant Diana into the care of the witch Circe, banning her from uttering the word Amazon so as to not let her learn about her heritage.
-While Circe intends to let the baby die at the hands of a serpent, she grabs it and hurls it away.
-Circe decides to raise Diana herself, and she grows to be strong and compassionate.
-Now an adult, Diana learns about the Amazons and their banishment by the gods, and heads out into the real world to fight evil.
+On the Wild Isle of Hell, Apollo leaves the infant Diana with Circe, forbidding her from learning of the Amazons.
+Though Circe initially plans to let her die, she raises Diana instead, who grows strong and compassionate.
+As an adult, Diana learns of the Amazons' banishment and enters the world to fight evil.

-In the present, a massive upside-down pyramid appears over the shores of Gateway City, unleashing winged demons called Harbingers onto the city.
-Diana arrives on a reanimated Pegasus, using the enchanted Athena Blade to cut through the Harbingers and the red Nemesis Lasso to subdue Harbinger Prime.
-Diana meets Steve Trevor, a U.S. Army Major that she saved while in Hell, and become reacquainted.
-The two try to coordinate with the military to evacuate the city as the Tetracide appears on the shores of the city.

-Diana warns the military that the Tetracide kills in multiple devastating ways, including emitting a loud "Death of Fear" sound that compels all who hear it to sacrifice themselves to the monster.
-Diana tries to buy time by fighting the monster directly, to no effect.
-A flashback reveals that Diana sacrificed her right arm to send Trevor back home, and she's forced to dematerialize her arm, a magic prostetic, to free herself and retreat to the military base.
-Diana, realizing that she can't stop the Tetracide from emitting the noise or evacuate the city, decides to use magic to temporarily deafen the entire city, and she broadcasts a message detailing the plan and urging the citizens to help each other.
-She obtains her superhero alias Wonder Woman after rescuing Barbara Minerva, a museum researcher who specializes in the Amazons.